Israeli-American hostage released by Hamas in goodwill gesture toward Trump administration

 “To this end, Prime Minister Netanyahu directed that a negotiations team leave for Doha tomorrow,” the prime minister's office said, adding that Netanyahu had “made it clear that the negotiations would only take place under fire.”

+Netanyahu said Alexander's release “was achieved thanks to our military pressure and the diplomatic pressure applied by President Trump.
+This is a winning combination.”

-The Hostages and Missing Families Forum, a group representing relatives of hostages, welcomed the news that an Israeli delegation was headed to Doha for talks.
+The Hostages and Missing Families Forum, a group representing relatives of hostages, welcomed the news that an Israeli delegation was headed to Doha for talks, and called on Netanyahu to secure the release of all remaining hostages.

-“While Edan Alexander’s release gives us hope, all 58 of our loved ones must come home.
-Time is running out.
-These negotiations must bring everyone back,” the group said in a statement.
-“Trump’s plan offers a real path to freeing all hostages immediately.
-Every passing day puts their lives at greater risk.
-We cannot wait any longer."
+“Prime Minister Netanyahu, the ball is in your court," the group said in a statement after Alexander was released.
+It urged the prime minister to “announce tonight” that he was ready to negotiate a deal for the return of all remaining hostages and end the war.

+"Don’t miss this historic opportunity facing the State of Israel.
+Prove to the Israeli public and President Trump that you are willing to take a regional initiative that transcends narrow political considerations,” the group said.

-On Monday, a statement from Netanyahu's office said Israel was not granting any concessions for Alexander’s release.
+On Monday, a statement from Netanyahu's office said Israel did not grant any concessions for Alexander’s release.

 The statement said Israel did not commit to a ceasefire or the freeing of Palestinian prisoners as part of the release and that it had only agreed to create a “safe corridor” to allow for Alexander to be returned.